malcock1/forgerock/README.md

   `# ansible-playbook webserver-deployment-playbook.yml --ask-vault-pass`

+#### Customizing Ansible deployment

+You can change the way the application is deployed and configured by changing the variables in the Ansible playbook (webserver-deployment-playbook.yml)

+Example of these variables are:

+    deployment_state: present
+    namespace: techtest
+    symbol: "MSFT"
+    ndays: 7
+    apikey: _Ansible vault encrypted value_

 ### Kubectl deployment

 If an Ansible deployment is not appropriate or possible, a Kubernetes manifests is also included and can be deployed using the following command. **Please note that you'll need to replace APIKEY value with your own key. please search for the string _!!
 Removed !!_ to find the location.**